xmlunit/xmlunit.net/CONTRIBUTING.md

 + Make sure your commit messages are in the proper format.
 Your commit message should contain the key of the issue if you created one.
 + Make sure you have added the necessary tests for your changes.
-+ Run all the tests with `nant clean test` to assure nothing else was accidentally broken.
++ Run all the tests with `msbuild XMLUnit.NET.sln` or `xbuild XMLUnit.NET.sln` to assure nothing else was accidentally broken.

 Contributing to XMLUnit for .NET 0.x
 ------------------------------------